Proform Traditionals – Natural Shape (Light)

 - Find Your Size

-These premium breast forms have a natural shape, realistic detail and versatile accessories.
+These Natural Shape Breast Forms are premium!
+They have a natural shape, realistic detail and versatile accessories.

-Exclusive Accessories: Enjoy our most professional attachment options!
-DressTech manufactures Precision Tapes and Comfort Grip pads to precisely fit each size and shape of the Proform line.
+Enjoy our most professional attachment options!
+DressTech manufactures Precision Tapes to precisely fit each size and shape of the Proform line.
+Another alternative is our breast form adhesive (and you’ll want the remover too!) for getting down on the dance floor all night!

 Luxurious Quality: Proform Traditionals are professionally made in the USA and backed by a 12-month warranty against manufacturing defects.

-2oz Breast Form Adhesive + 4oz Remover, Proform Precision Tape Kit
+2oz Breast Form Adhesive + 2oz Remover, Proform Precision Tape Kit

 Step 1: Determine your band size.